mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-security.md

 Mendix offers out-of-the-box support for developing multi-tenant applications.
 Multi-tenant apps in Mendix share the same database, application logic, and user interface.
 Application logic can be extended with tenant-specific logic, and the UI can be styled per tenant.

-Tenants are defined by identifying companies in the Mendix identity management module MxID.
-The company/tenant ID is used to do the following:
+The tenant object is used to do the following:

 * Define a tenant-aware object model for the application.
 Tenant-level access to domain objects is configured using XPath definitions.
 This restricts access to those application object instances for the company to which the end-user belongs.
 * Define tenant-specific microflows and configure access rights to implement tenant-level application and process logic.